 We’re asking YOU to help us with this fundraising activity, ensuring adults and children can attend and benefit from 12 sessions of counselling with our trained and qualified counselling team.

-We’re inviting you to take part in the Heart-to-Heart campaign by knitting purple hearts.
+We’re inviting you to take part in the Heart-to-Heart campaign by knitting, crocheting, sewing and making hearts.

 The Knit and Natter group at Riverside have very kindly provided a knitting pattern to use, which is also included in the information pack which you can receive by email.